Mxrk23/Active-Directory/README.md

 <p align="center">
 10.2.
 Names.<br/>
 <br>I’ve opened the names file which has a bunch of names that was made through a name generator.
 At the top of the list I placed my own name.
-Im going to use this file to programatically create all of these users and for myself.<br>
+Im going to use this file to programatically with powershell create all of these.<br>